ll.pysql – Database import script

 Bases:

-command returns whether an object with a specified name exists in the database.
-It supports the following parameters:name
+object_existscommand returns whether an object with a specified name exists in the database.
+It supports the following parameters:namestring (required)The name of the object to be checked for existence.

-string (optional)The owner of the object (defaults to the current user if not specified or
+ownerstring (optional)The owner of the object (defaults to the current user if not specified or

 For the rest of the parameters see the base class

-.Note that
+_DatabaseCommand.Note that

-won’t test for constraints.
-For this useconstraint_exists
+object_existswon’t test for constraints.
+For this useconstraint_exists.

 - class ll.pysql.constraint_exists[source]